EvaanChowdhry/ChessAutomator/README.md

-# ChessCom Auotomater.
+# ChessCom Automater.

-Hello wild chess player.
-This tool is a python script for Windows or MacOS that uses the chess engine [Stockfish](https://stockfishchess.org/) to automatically play the best move.
+Hello, wild chess player.
+This tool is a Python script for Windows or MacOS that uses the chess engine [Stockfish](https://stockfishchess.org/) to automatically play the best move.
 In addition to that, this automator script has features that make it play like a human.
 Like levels of accuracy and delays.

 Here are the different accuracy levels (1-4, stockfish, random):